History and power in global organisations’ digital development projects with COVID

 In this blog, we undertake a multidimensional analysis, discussing the definitional nuances of climate-smart education, assessing its role in fostering climate literacy and resilience, and scrutinising the challenges plaguing the current educational landscape.

-Decolonisation, politics, knowledge and power – interview with convenors of UKFIET conference theme
+Decolonisation, politics, knowledge and power: Highlights from UKFIET 2023 conference sub-theme